How Much Do You Charge For A Consultation?

 Will I Need To Be In Court?

 Yes - however, there are exceptions.
 The majority of the time the court will require the defendant's presence at all hearings.
-However, if you are charged with a misdemeanor and live out of state there are times where I can ask the court to have you appear via telephone or through your attorney.
+However, if you are charged with a misdemeanor and live out of state there are times where we can ask the court to have you appear via telephone or through your attorney.
 In the end it is up to the court as to whether it will allow this request, but typically if the request is reasonable, the court is willing to provide reasonable accommodation.

 When Should I Show Up To Court?